-Xcel Diamond Team
+Xcel Diamond and Sapphire Teams

 There is flexibility with elements on each of the four events: vault, uneven bars, balance beam and floor exercise.
 On each apparatus there are time restrictions and requirements for minimum and maximum difficulty of skills.
 Each routine is strategically constructed to showcase the individual athlete’s personality and strengths within gymnastics.